tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * One approach is **supervised learning**, which involves a programmer feeding the valuable algorithm data to learn from and make predictions.

     * Categories of supervised learning include classification (classifying outcomes as classes/groups) and regression (fitting data to predict where a new data point lies), both of which are used for making predictions.
-With **supervised learning**, potential outcomes need to be known upfront.
+With supervised learning, potential outcomes need to be known upfront.

   * The other is **unsupervised learning**, where the intelligent algorithm learns on the fly, without having seen any type of data before.
 The algorithm will identify all data points, cluster them, and then make predictions.
 Eventually, the algorithm will learn for itself.